sciactive/nephele/README.Docker.md

 At this point, you can bring down your stack with `docker compose down`.

 Make sure the `db.nex` file you just created looks correct.
 It should be next to your `blob` and `temp` directories, and it should be more than just a kilobyte or two.
+It's a good idea to copy this file somewhere else in case anything goes wrong during the import.

 Now you can set up your new database.
 If you are migrating to a new version of Nephele, you should clear your existing database.